 In this paper, we study dynamic selection of dominating nodes, also called activity scheduling.
 Activity scheduling deals with the way to rotate the role of each node among a set of given operation modes.
-For example, one set of operation modes is sending, receiving, idle, and sleeping.
+For example, one set of operation modes is sending, receiving, idles, and sleeping.
 Different modes have different energy consumptions.
 Activity scheduling judiciously assigns a mode to each node to save overall energy consumptions in the networks and/or to prolong life span of each individual node.
 Note that saving overall energy consumptions does not necessarily prolong life span of a particular individual node.

 We propose to save overall energy consumptions by allowing only dominating nodes (i.e., gateway nodes) to retransmit the broadcast packet.
 In addition, in order to maximize the lifetime of all nodes, an activity scheduling method is used that dynamically selects nodes to form a connected dominating set.
-Specifically, in the selection process of gateway nodes, we give preference to nodes with a higher energy level.
-We also give preference to nodes with less distance to their neighbors in the situation where nodes can adjust their transmission power.
+Specifically, in the selection process of a gateway node, we give preference to a node with a higher energy level.
 The effectiveness of the proposed method in prolonging the life span of the network is confirmed through simulation.